 enhance a community’s environmental, economic and social well-being.
 It is built on principles that

 further the ecological, social and economic values of a community and region.
-Characteristics of a
+According to Pothukuchi and Jufman (1999), a sustainable food system:

 - is secure, and therefore reliable and resilient to change (including climate change, rising